Published on July 29, 2021

 Take Dataw Island in South Carolina’s Sea Islands region, for example.
 Its 16,000 square foot Community and Fitness Center offers residents an aerobic studio, yoga studio, and workout room with state-of-the-art cardio machines, free weights, and circuit-training machines.
 The center is even staffed by physical therapists and certified trainers so members can receive personalized fitness plans.

 Some developers are truly going all out when it comes to health and workout options for residents, like the renowned Cresswind fitness centers.
-Cresswind Peachtree City south of Atlanta is one of several boutique, active adult-living Cresswind communities with comprehensive lifestyle programs that emphasize helping residents “live better, longer.”
-And it’s anchored by a stunning 17,000 square-foot clubhouse that features a full-service fitness center, indoor lap pool and spa, and yoga-aerobics studio.
+Cresswind Georgia Twin Lakes near Atlanta is one of several boutique, active adult-living Cresswind communities with comprehensive lifestyle programs that emphasize helping residents “live better, longer.”
+Residents have exclusive access to a clubhouse that features a SmartFit Training Center with cardio, weights and EGYM Smart Circuit Training, indoor pool with lap lanes, and what is set to be the largest private pickleball facility in the state of Georgia.

 Access to community-specific walking trails was once a major bonus for active adults.
 Now it’s a necessity.
 Exclusive access to their own trail systems for walking, jogging, hiking, and biking offer more peace and privacy with less crowds.
 Even better when the trails lead residents to schools, parks, stores, and restaurants.
 Redfin recently reported that homes located within walking distance of such conveniences sell for an average of 23.5% more than car-dependent properties—a big selling point for developers and communities.